 {% endif %}

-The meaning of this code is, if the current document (archive) contains a thumbnail (Thumb), then display this image.
-Ifarchive.ThumbEmpty or false value, the image will not be rendered on the page.
+The meaning of this code is that if the current document (archive) contains a thumbnail (Thumb) then display this image.
+Ifarchive.ThumbIf empty or false, the image part will not be rendered on the page.

-When you need to handle multiple mutually exclusive conditions, you can useelif(else if) andelseLabel, which is very similar to the logic of common programming languages we encounter:
+When you need to handle multiple mutually exclusive conditions, you can useelif(else if) andelseTag, which is very similar to the logic of the programming languages we commonly use:

 {% if archive.Views > 1000 %}